!Header Logo

 June 15 2017

 Do you have a hamster, Guinea pig, mouse, bunny, or gerbil?
 Pocket pets can make adorable animal companions!
+If you’re considering getting a small pet but aren’t sure which one to choose, check out our article on Which Small Pet Is the Friendliest?.
 Most of these pint-sized pets have open-rooted teeth, which means that their choppers never stop growing.
 In the wild, eating tough roots and plants will wear those little teeth down.
 However, since pets eat much softer diets, you’ll need to provide plenty of chew toys.
 If your little furball can’t chew enough, he or she could develop painful dental issues!
+To ensure your pocket pet’s dental health, consider regular check-ups with our veterinary dentistry services.
 Luckily, you don’t have to spend a lot of money on toys.
 Some common household goods can make great playthings for your pet.
 Here, a McHenry, IL vet lists some DIY pocket pet toys.

 Plain Paper